bharleyMindera/TechnicalExercise/docs/story3.md

 [Back to Exercise](./exercise.md) | [Previous: Story 2](./story2.md)

-# Story 3: User Authentication
+# Story 3: User Accounts

 ## What We're Building

-Basic user authentication - allowing users to register and log in.
+Basic user authentication allowing users to have personal movie watchlists and ratings.

 ## User Stories

 ```
-As a new customer
+As a new user
-When I want to save my cart or place orders
+When I want to save my movie preferences
 Then I should be able to create an account

-As a returning customer
+As a returning user
 When I visit the site
-Then I should be able to log in to access my account
+Then I should be able to log in and see my personal watchlist

+As a logged-in user
+When I rate movies or add to watchlist
+Then my preferences should be saved to my account
 ```

 ## Requirements